EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### meta data

 Meta data is the data about data, which is extracted from information resources to describe its characteristics, content, and structure.
 It is used to organize, describe, retrieve, store, and manage information resources.
-Meta data managed in EnOS mainly includes the descriptions of databases, data tables, or data content itself.
+Meta data managed in EnOS™ mainly includes the descriptions of databases, data tables, or data content itself.

 ## N